Questions and Answers

 It is important when planning a budget for employees to consider the cost of employer benefits.
 Benefit rates can range from 1.4% of salary to more than 35% of salary.
 Part-time employees are not generally eligible for the full benefits of permanent employees who are more than 50% time.
-To calculate estimated benefit costs for permanent employees use the following the Schedule of Employee Benefits & Employee Deductions (Employee Benefits) are the EMPLOYER benefit rates current as of January 2021.
+To calculate estimated benefit costs for permanent employees use the following the Schedule of Employee Benefits & Employee Deductions (Employee Benefits) are the EMPLOYER benefit rates current (updated by the Payroll Department).